jeka-dev/jeka/docs/faq.md

+# Frequented Asked Questions

 ## General

-### I'm behind a firewall that prevent me to access to Maven central, what should I do ?
+### I'm behind a firewall that prevent to access to Maven Central, what can I do ?

+If you cannot access to Maven Central repository for whatever reason, you should use a Maven repository that is accessible from your organisation.

+This [section](https://jeka-dev.github.io/jeka/reference-guide/execution-engine-properties/#repositories) explains how you can setup the upload repository globally or for a given project.

-Define the `jeka.repos.download` property in your USER_HOME/.jeka/global.properties file Alternatively, you can define the JEKA_REPOS_DOWNLOAD environment variable.
+Alternatively, you can define the JEKA_REPOS_DOWNLOAD environment variable.

 See [here](https://jeka-dev.github.io/jeka/reference-guide/execution-engine-properties/#repositories) for more details.